kenany/nwitch/README.md

 Unfortunately, each individual nwitch process is designed around managing only one channel at a time.
-To manage multiple channels, you would need to run multiple instances of nwitch.
+To manage multiple channels, you would need to run multiple instances of nwitch on different ports.

 ### How do I know nwitch doesn't transmit the bot's account credentials to you?

-No, but why should you take my word for it?
-Simply read through source code.
+If you read the source code you'll see that no information is transmitted to me.

 ### Isn't it dangerous to store the account credentials in plaintext?